 TTUHSC EI Paso is located on the second floor of the Medical Education Building (MEB).
-The collection at this location includes basic sciences materials, a reading room, a conference room and multiple study room.
+This location has a "quiet room," a conference room and a study room.
 There are also three small group study rooms located directly outside of the MEB library.
-In addition, there are study carrels and tables at which students may study and connect to the network via Ethernet cables or Wi-Fi.
+In addition, the MEB Library provides students with 24/7 access to study carrels and tables at which students may study and connect to the network via Ethernet cables or Wi-Fi.
 Computer stations are available for use as well (both PC and Mac).